GideonPARANOID/code-sketchpad/bash.md

 * `CTRL` + `q` - resume terminal printing.
 * `CTRL` + `l` - clear the terminal.

+### Other stuff

+Many Bash built-ins accept the `--` argument.
+Using this makes the program process any further arguments as filenames.
+This is useful to working with files like `--file.png`.

 ## Moving data around

 * `$(<program>)` - capture output of program to variable.